junxit/us-congress-code/title-06/chapter-1/sec-321q.md

 # § 321q.
 Coordination of Department of Homeland Security efforts related to food, agriculture, and veterinary defense against terrorism

-- **(a)** *Program required* The Secretary, acting through the Assistant Secretary for Health Affairs, shall carry out a program to coordinate the Department’s efforts related to defending the food, agriculture, and veterinary systems of the United States against terrorism and other high-consequence events that pose a high risk to homeland security.
+- **(a)** *Program required* The Secretary, acting through the Assistant Secretary for the Countering Weapons of Mass Destruction Office, shall carry out a program to coordinate the Department’s efforts related to defending the food, agriculture, and veterinary systems of the United States against terrorism and other high-consequence events that pose a high risk to homeland security.
 - **(b)** *Program elements* The coordination program required by subsection (a) shall include, at a minimum, the following:
   - **(1)** Providing oversight and management of the Department’s responsibilities pursuant to Homeland Security Presidential Directive 9–Defense of United States Agriculture and Food.
   - **(2)** Providing oversight and integration of the Department’s activities related to veterinary public health, food defense, and agricultural security.